-On-Line to Success (OLTS) and Successful Transition Online and Mentoring Program (STOMP) are two transition programs run by RARC.
-The programs are for students going from secondary to post-secondary school, and take place from March-June.
-OLTS is for students in Grades 11 and 12 with learning disabilities, ADHD and/or Autism Spectrum Disorders.
-STOMP is for students in Grades 11 and 12 with mental health disorders, including (but not limited to): depression, anxiety, eating disorders, and OCD.
+On-Line to Success (OLTS) is a transition program for students going from secondary to post-secondary school, and takes place from February-June.
+OLTS is for students in Grade 12 (or completing an additional year) in the Kingston and surrounding areas with learning disabilities, ADHD, autism spectrum disorder, and/or mental health disorders, including (but not limited to): depression, anxiety, eating disorders, and OCD.

 Having a learning disability means to me that I'm different.
 Sometimes I feel "alienated" because I have one.
 Sometimes I feel better off alone, other times it’s extremely depressing.
 I don't feel comfortable talking about my disability, so I almost never talk to anyone.
 OLTS helped me realize that I am not alone.
 There are other students who have had similar experiences to me at school and for the first time, I started to feel comfortable talking to other people about my learning disability.

 OLTS helped me feel more prepared to start college.
 I got to learn more about the school I want to attend and start thinking about how to support myself when I get there.
 I learned where to go and who to ask for help if I need it.
 I also learned how to take care of my own mental health.
 My mentor was really supportive and answered any questions I had.

 For more information, please contact our Transitions Program Coordinator, Gillian Goldsmith at: